DCCdelang/ABM/README.md

-# Epstein Civil Violence Model with an Media and Social Media component
+# ABM project of Dante de Lang, Louky Schutten, Caterina Buranelli, Ignas Krikštaponis and Kamiel Gulpen.

-# ABM project of Dante de Lang, Louky Schutten, Caterina Buranelli, Ignas Krikštaponis and Kamiel Gulpen
+## Epstein Civil Violence Model with an Media and Social Media component

 ## The model